abelriboulot/onnxt5/README.md

 ONNXT5 also lets you export and use your own models.
 See the `examples\` folder for more detailed examples.

 T5 works with tokens such as `summarize:`, `translate English to German:`, or `question: ... context:`.
-You can see a list of the pretrained tasks and token in the [original paper](https://arxiv.org/pdf/1910.10683.pdf).
+You can see a list of the pretrained tasks and token in the appendix D of the [original paper](https://arxiv.org/pdf/1910.10683.pdf).

 ## Functionalities
 * Run any of the T5 trained tasks in a line (translation, summarization, sentiment analysis, completion, generation)